-Before we dig into that question, let’s look at some online reputation statistics that every business owner needs to know.
+Our web experts are often asked to explain whether it is possible to improve the performance of a website and its online presence.
+Before we dig deeper into that, let’s look at some statistics that every business owner needs to know.

 The Power of Reviews

-- 84% of people trust online reviews as much as a personal recommendation.
-(2016)
+- People trust online reviews as much as a personal recommendation.

-- 74% of consumers say that positive reviews make them trust a local business more.
-(2016)
+- 79% of consumers say that positive reviews make them trust a local business more, according to BrightLocal (2020)

 - 45% said they have found something in an online search that made them decide not to do business with the person.